Concord Senior Center FAQ's

 Who runs the concord senior center?

 The Concord Senior Center is a 16,000 square foot building nestled in John F. Baldwin Park.
-It is run and owned by the City of Concord.
-The current building has been here since 2003.
-The City has 3 full time staff, including a Program Manager, and two Program Coordinators.
-The City staff also consists of 100+ volunteers.
-The center falls under the Parks & Recreation Department.
+It is run and owned by the City of Concord Parks & Recreation Department.
+The current building has been here since 2003 and has 3 full-time City staff, including a Program Manager, two Program Coordinators and 100+ volunteers.

 The City of Concord - Senior center programs and services

 The city offers all instructional classes (anything that requires a teacher), activities, trips/tours(day trips and extended tours), and special events/workshops.
 All services offered are coordinated through our full-time staff.
 To find out more information on our class offerings, please check out our Activity Guide HERE.

-Mount Diablo Meals on wheels services - Services offered at the senior center
+Concord CAFÉ costa (formerly C.C.
+Cafe) Mount Diablo Meals on wheels services -

-CC Café Program and Care Manager Services.
+The Concord Café Costa and Care Manager Services.
 Both programs are described on our Health and Human Services Page.

 The Concord Senior Club

 The Club has a long history of partnership with the center.
 The CLUB operates totally separately, with their own elected officers, finances and is 100% volunteer run.
 They operate all non-instructional social activities like card games, bingo, billiards, book club, computer club and other social events like Club Dinner and Club Birthday.
-For more information about membership or how to get involved visit their office window on weekdays 9a-4p or call 925-687-2585.
-Reach by email at email@example.com
+For more information about membership or how to get involved, visit their office window on weekdays 9a-4p or call 925-687-2585 or connect by email at firstname.lastname@example.org

 How do I participate or how do I get my parent(s)/grandparent(s) to participate?

 Seniors must be involved in 1 or more activities, workshops, or services to participate.
 All seniors should be independent and able to get around on their own.
 If a senior wants to attend a program but is in need of continual physical or mental assistance, they should attend with a caregiver who stays with them while they are here.
 The Concord Senior Center does not have trained staff/services that can accommodate those who need ongoing physical/mental assistance.

 - Visit www.concordreg.org to view available classes, activities, trips and tours.